CyberNilsen/CyberVault/README.md

 - **C#**: The app is built using C# for efficient and secure password management.
 - **Cryptography**: Utilizes advanced encryption methods to ensure password security.
-- **SQLite/Local Database**: Stores passwords and related information locally.
+- **Local Database**: Stores passwords and related information locally.

 ## Installation